rust-lang/rfcs/text/1444-union.md

 Another way to access union fields is to use pattern matching.
-Pattern matching on union fields uses the same syntax as struct patterns, except that the pattern must specify exactly one field and `..` is not supported.
+Pattern matching on union fields uses the same syntax as struct patterns, except that the pattern must specify exactly one field or zero fields and `..`.
 Since pattern matching accesses potentially inactive fields it has to be placed in `unsafe` blocks as well.

 ```rust